vyasakku/NS-HTML-CSS-Project/README.md

 # NS-HTML-CSS-Project

-Just download or i must have shared a link
+Just download or the whole forlder as a zip somewhere